How Much Is White Gold Worth?

 In general, there are three common types of buyers to sell to:

 - Specialized Gold Buyers: Take The Alloy Market, for example.
 We often offer payouts as high as 90% of your gold’s melt value – one of the highest in the market today.
-Request our free appraisal kit, and we’ll send your same-day payout once you accept our offer.
+Request our free evaluation kit, and we’ll send your same-day payout once you accept our offer.
+For pieces eligible for resale, Alloy offers a Double Pay option, where sellers receive an initial payout and automatically earn 25% of the profit if their item resells, giving them the opportunity to earn more than traditional gold buyers, who only pay based on melt value.

 - Jewelry Stores or Private Buyers: Branded, vintage, or intricate jewelry is more desirable to these buyers.
 They will consider factors such as craftsmanship, exclusivity, and brand value.